-Doctor's Notes on Coronavirus (Wuhan Coronavirus [2019-nCoV], SARS, MERS)
+Doctor's Notes on Coronavirus (COVID-19 [2019-nCoV], SARS, MERS)

-Wuhan coronavirus (2019-nCoV) is a new RNA coronavirus found in late 2019 in the Chinese city of Wuhan.
+Coronavirus (COVID-19, 2019-nCoV) is a new RNA coronavirus found in late 2019 in the Chinese city of Wuhan.
 It causes moderate to severe respiratory problems in humans.
 It is contagious and spreads from person to person.
 Signs and symptoms vary in intensity.
 Infected people initially may have flu-like symptoms that can rapidly progress in severity.
 The primary signs and symptoms of moderate to severe infections are as follows:

 - Severe coughing